16 Hidden Android Features You Never Knew About

 What sets Android’s Do Not Disturb feature apart is that “you can choose what you want to snooze and what you’ll allow through,” shares Amy Smith, senior technology analyst at Fit Small Business.
 That means you can set exceptions for which calls, reminders, and event notifications are allowed to interrupt you.
 To access DND, Android 9 users can swipe down on their screens and tap Do Not Disturb.
 If it’s not there, there should be an icon when you swipe down on your home screen that says “Notification settings”; click that and you should find “Do not disturb.”
 It’s that simple.
 If you want to customize your DND features, go to Settings > Sound > Do Not Disturb Behavior and choose from a list of options.
 Android users: here are other things androids can do that iPhones can’t that you’ll want to brag to your Apple loving friends about.

 Don’t want a bunch of apps cluttering their phone?
 “Many Android phones will allow you to completely remove apps from your home screen, but without deleting them,” says Miguel A. Suro, technology enthusiast and writer.
 To utilize it, just long-press on any icon you want to hide.
 You should see a “Remove” or “Remove From Home” option.
 Once it’s gone, you’ll still be able to find it in your phone’s app drawer, which can be found by tapping the app’s icon.
+By the way, don’t forget to stay up-to-date on the best Android cloud storage available—it can really make a difference for your phone.

 Your phone’s MAC address is typically unchanging and can be picked up on local and carrier networks, James Donaldson, director and CEO of cyber-security firm Copperhead, tells Reader’s Digest.
 What does this mean for you?
 “Ad companies have been using this address to push advertisements to devices found in malls, hospitals, stores, etc.” To prevent this type of targeting, Android has a WiFi MAC randomization option that provides a new hardware address every time you connect to WiFi.
 You can find this option in Settings > WiFi Preferences.
 If hackers are a concern, do these 5 things to keep your phone secure and safe.

 If you have a lot of Chrome tabs open, you don’t have to go through the tedious task of clicking through each individual stacked tab to find what you want.
 At least, not according to tech expert Saurabh Jindal of Talk Travel.
 Instead, there is a way to easily scroll through and navigate all your tabs at once.
 “To access this feature, you just swipe right or left on the URL bar,” Jindal explains.
 “Depending on your direction of the swipe, you will access the tabs ahead of or behind your current tab.”
+If you do this and notice tabs you don’t remember opening, check your phone and learn how to remove spyware on an Android phone in case you find browsing spyware.

 Sometimes, you just need photographic evidence of what you’re looking at on your screen.
 “Historically, the way to take a screenshot has been to press the power button along with the volume down button, which is a little bit tricky when you are on the go,” says Brandon Ackroyd of Tiger Mobiles.
 Instead, he explains that with the latest versions of Android, you can now long-press the power button and tap Screenshot instead.
 “It makes it quicker and easier to take screenshots with one hand, and you can tap “Edit” on the notification to add annotations.”

 For those who use their phone as a clock or calendar, you might like to know that your display can show information like the time, date, weather, and remaining battery power even when the phone itself is sleeping.
 “This is useful for having instant access to this information by just glancing at your phone, without having to pick it up or activate it in any way,” says Suro.
 Most phones will activate this feature by default.
 But if not (or if you’d like to turn it off), it should be accessible through the Lock Screens menu in your settings.
+You may have to reset this, though, if you factory reset an Android.

 Speed it up